solojavier/magus/README.md

 #### RSI-reduction

- * Cmd-Space to autocomplete.
-Tab for snipmate snippets.
+ * `Tab` for OmniCompletion, Snippets & File Paths.
  * `Cmd-k` and `Cmd-d` to type underscores and dashes (use Shift), since they are so common in code but so far away from home row
  * `Ctrl-l` to insert a => hashrocket (thanks @garybernhardt)
  * `,.` to go to last edit location (same as `'.`) because the apostrophe is hard on the pinky